Hi everyone! As promised, in my How to Create Power BI Parameters blog post, this post shows you how to create a Power BI template.

 How to Create a Power BI Template

 Creating a template may sound like a huge task, but on the contrary, all it entails is a few extra steps in saving the file.
 There are two ways of creating a Power BI template and I show you both!

 Here’s the first one.
 Power BI saves a copy of the primary file by default, so while the file is open in Power BI, click on the File ribbon and choose the Save As option.

-Once the Save As dialog box opens up, choose the location to save your template to and give it an appropriate name in order to differentiate it as a Power BI template.
+Once the Save As dialog box opens up, choose the location to save your template to and give it an appropriate name in order to differentiate it.
 Click on the Save as type dropdown and choose Power BI template files(*.pbit).
 Lastly, click on the Save button.
 With that click, you created a Power BI template that’s ready to use in future projects.

-The second way to create a Power BI template is to simply click on the File menu, while the file is open in Power BI, choose the Export option and click on the Power BI template option on the right-hand side of the same menu.
+The second way to create a Power BI template is to simply click on the File menu.
+While the file is open in Power BI, choose the Export option.
+And then click on the Power BI template option on the right-hand side of the same menu.
 Finally, choose the location of your choice and click on Save.